geoserver/geoserver/doc/en/developer/source/policies/review.rst

 * *Presence of documentation*.
 For functional, user or protocol facing changes, check that some basic documentation has been contributed.
 Almost nobody will know functionality is there if we don't have documentation on how it works.
 As a plus, documentation will help you understand quicker what is getting contributed, both from a high level view, and as a guide though the changes being made.

 * *Presence of a proposal*, if required.
-For any large change our process demands a formal proposal to be made and discussed in the community before a pull request gets made.
-If the pull request is made anyways, point them to the process and warn that the community might eventually request changes in the approach
+For any large change our process requires a formal proposal to be made and discussed in the community before a pull request gets made.
+If the pull request is made anyway, point the submitter to the process and note that the community might eventually request changes in the approach.

 * *Copyright headers* are present.
 Every source file needs a copyright header to be present.
 For new files ask the contributor to add the header.
 Copyright headers do not need to be updated for changes to existing files.